yjj10/yjj10.github.io/_publications/2023/2025pub-taco.md

 abstract: >-
   Multimodal in-context learning (ICL) has emerged as a key mechanism for harnessing the capabilities of large vision-language models (LVLMs).
 However, its effectiveness remains highly sensitive to the quality of input sequences.
-We propose **TACO**, a lightweight transformer-based model guided by task mapping, which dynamically configures in-context sequences via task-aware attention.
+We propose "TACO", a lightweight transformer-based model guided by task mapping, which dynamically configures in-context sequences via task-aware attention.
 TACO enables a bidirectional synergy between sequence construction and task reasoning, consistently surpassing baselines on five LVLMs and nine benchmarks.
   These results highlight task mapping as a valuable perspective for improving multimodal ICL.